adithyaamara/tailscale-personal-vpn/README.md

 1. A docker hub account -> Create at: https://hub.docker.com/signup [Only use email, username, password method, as we need these 2 in later steps]
 2. A TailScale account -> Cretae at: https://login.tailscale.com/
 3. A TailScale Tag, ACL Rule.
+[Just one time activity, to avoid manual intervention]
    > In tailscale, Newly added exit nodes must be manually approved by logging into admin console, To avoid that, we can create a tag, ACL Rule once, that makes tailscale to auto approve newly created exit node.
    - Go to https://login.tailscale.com/admin/acls/file
    - Paste the following code snippets inside ACL file.
 [Do Not overwrite existing code, just add this snippets only]